 Tasks include, but are not limited to:

-– determine the architecture of the model network used for testing IoT and its applications;

-– list the IoT devices/tags/network elements to be tested on the model network;

-– develop the test suites to be used for testing IoT network elements on the model network;
+– develop the test suites to be used for testing IoT network elements;

-– develop the test suites to be used for testing IoT devices/tags on the model network;

-– develop the methodology for security testing and test specification related to security testing of IoT on the model network;
+– develop the methodology for security testing and test specification related to security testing of IoT;

 – develop test suites for testing IoT identification/authentication procedures;

-– study how to test the security of the IoT identity;

 – develop test suites for testing IoT technical solutions to be used for combating counterfeiting;

-– develop new recommendations for testing new types of connectivity triggered by IoT-based technologies (e.g. FUSN);

-– develop the methodology and/or mechanism for testing the interoperability of the standard IoT protocols developed by ITU-T and other standard bodies;

 – develop the methodology and/or mechanism for testing the IoT applications, including the security and privacy aspects;

-– develop the methodology and/or mechanism for testing the interoperability, capability, and security of IoT identification systems.
+– develop the methodology and/or mechanism for testing the interoperability, capability, and security of IoT identification systems;

+– develop the methodology and/or mechanism for testing the wearable devices.

+– develop the methodology and/or mechanism for testing the Industrial Internet of Things and and IIoT applications.

+– develop the methodology and/or mechanism for testing the technologies and protocols for IoT and IIoT based on prediction analytics.

+– develop the methodology and/or mechanism for testing the IoT-based technologies and protocols to be used in Smart Sustainable City.

+– develop the methodology and/or mechanism for testing the IoT-based technologies and protocols for network-based driving assistance to be used in autonomous vehicles..

 An up-to-date status of work under this Question is contained in the SG11 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=11).